Why planar cracks fragment into echelon cracks: Introduction

 \section{Introduction}

-Predicting the growth of pre-existing large cracks in brittle materials such as glass or rubber is of fundamental importance.
-This problem is often separated into two questions: (i) when a crack grows, and (ii) where it grows.
+The analysis of the growth of pre-existing large cracks in brittle materials under quasi-static loading is commonly separated into two questions: (i) when a crack grows, and (ii) where it grows.
 The first question was resolved more than a century ago by Griffith \cite{Griffith21}; along a known path, a crack grows when

-where $G_c$ is the fracture toughness, $\mathcal{W}$ is the strain energy, and $\Gamma$ denotes the crack length (or area); however, experimental validation, especially in soft elastic brittle materials, was not completed until much later.
-By contrast, the second question, concerning the crack path and morphology, remains considerably more challenging.
+where $G_c$ is the fracture toughness, { $\mathcal{W}$ is the total potential energy}, and $\Gamma$ denotes the crack surface area; however, experimental validation, especially in soft elastic brittle materials, was not completed until the 1950s.
+By contrast, the second question, concerning the crack path and morphology, is considerably more difficult.
 When a planar crack is subjected to loading that is not purely tensile (mode I), it may deviate from its original plane through either abrupt kinking or gradual curving.
-Under predominantly anti-plane shear (mode III) loading, the parent crack front often undergoes a sudden fragmentation into multiple, initially disconnected daughter cracks \cite{sommer1969formation, knauss1970observation, pham2016growth}.
+Under predominantly anti-plane shear (mode III) loading, the \emph{parent} crack front often undergoes a sudden fragmentation into multiple, initially disconnected \emph{child} cracks (also known as \emph{daughter} cracks) \cite{sommer1969formation, knauss1970observation, ronsin2014crack, pham2016growth, fineberg2022hidden}.
 Owing to their characteristic stepped geometry, these fracture patterns are commonly referred to as \emph{echelon} cracks (Fig.~\ref{Fig1}).

+The study of echelon crack formation is of significant theoretical and practical importance.
+From a theoretical perspective, it represents a striking instability that arises under an otherwise simple and common mode of loading, revealing unexpectedly complex crack morphogenesis processes.
+Remarkably, this phenomenon appears across all brittle materials, including glass, rocks, polymers, and hydrogels, and over many length scales, which is why it has drawn sustained attention across science and engineering \cite{cooke1996earthquake, zimmermann2009bone, ronsin2014crack, zehnder2015spiral, itamar2018topological, fineberg2022hidden}.
+From a practical standpoint, echelon cracking is relevant to any system experiencing twisting or shear out-of-plane.